EtienneFeyrer/SpectraSnap.v1/README.md

 ---

-## 2) Get medical and PubChemLite data
+## 2) Get MS Data and PubChemLite data

 The **pubchemlite** folder can be dowloaded from GitHub Release the **medical** folder with MS sample data will be provided soon.

 **Steps:**
-2. Download the `medical` folder.
+1. Prepare your MS data to match the MS sample Data provided in the `medical` folder.
-3. Download the `pubchemlite` folder.
+2. Download the `pubchemlite` folder.
-4. Place both folders inside `SpectraSnap.v1/data/`.
+3. Place both folders inside `SpectraSnap.v1/data/`.

 ---